rainbowdashlabs/chojodev/docs/blog/posts/gradle_minecraft_basic_and_advanced.md

 !!! warning

-    Instead of doing this you can directly run a paper server with your plugin in it.
+    Instead of doing this you can directly run a Paper server with your plugin in it.
     Take a look at the [server run section](#run-server-with-your-jar)

 To use the output of `shadowJar` for our copy task, all you need to do is change the `jar` task to the `shadowJar` task.